Have you ever driven past a field of beautiful sunflowers growing in a row and thought, “I want that in my yard!”?

-If you grow sunflowers in hopes of having beautiful fresh cut bouquets whenever you like and for very little money, then you’ll need to know the proper way to harvest them.
+If you’re growing sunflowers in hopes of having beautiful fresh-cut bouquets for little money, then you’ll need to know the proper way to harvest them.

-Then you’ll want to cut the main stem that is holding the head before the flower has bloomed.
-When cutting the flower early, it is in hopes that it will encourage extra side blooms.
+Then, you’ll want to cut the main stem that is holding the head before the flower has bloomed.
+This will encourage additional side blooms.

-However, you need to know to cut your flowers in the morning to discourage the flowers from wilting.
-You also need to make sure that you put the sunflowers in tall vases in order for them to be supported properly.
+Cut your flowers in the morning to discourage them from wilting.
+Make sure that you put the sunflowers in tall vases in order to give them support.

-Finally, you’ll want to make sure that you give them fresh water daily in hopes that your fresh bouquets will last a week or more.
+Finally, you’ll want to make sure that you give them fresh water daily.
+This can help them last a week or more.

-You will wait until your sunflower has finished blooming to harvest the sunflower seeds.
-The base of the head will start off green and turn yellow.
-Then it will turn brown.
+Wait until your sunflower has finished blooming to harvest the sunflower seeds.
+The base of the head will start to turn yellow and eventually will turn brown.

-When the flower head has turned brown, it is time to act.
-You will see the sunflower heads begin to hang down like they are sad.
-When this happens, you need to put a cheesecloth over the flower head to keep the birds away.
+That’s when it’s time to act.
+You’ll see the sunflower heads begin to hang down like they’re sad.
+When this happens, you need to put cheesecloth over the flower head to keep the birds away.

-Then you will cut the head off four inches below where the head starts.
+Then, cut the head off four inches below where it starts.
 Once the flower head has been cut off, you’ll either use your fingers or a fork to dislodge the seeds.

-Next, you’ll need to store or use the seeds.
-If you want to eat them, they are good for consumption immediately.
+After harvesting, you’ll need to store or use the seeds.
+If you want to eat them, they’re good for consumption immediately.

 However, if you’d like to store them for later use, whether it be to eat or plant, you’ll need to dry them.
 You can then store them in an airtight container for two to three months and keep them in a cool, dark location.